AlexB52/retest/README.md

 ### Docker

-Installing & launching the gem in the Docker container seems to work
+Installing & launching the gem in a Docker container seems to work
 ```bash
 $ docker-compose run web bash
 $ gem install retest